discountry/discountry.github.io/_posts/2016-03-01-Third-Party-Wechat-Official-Account-Service.md

 ## 5.Test out your service

-Before you deliver your service to your subscribers,you need to test them by yourself.[Postman](https://www.getpostman.com/) is very helpful for testing POST/GET API services.It also works on your localhost.
+Before you deliver your service to your subscribers,you need to test them by yourself.

+[Postman](https://www.getpostman.com/) is very helpful for testing POST/GET API services.It also works on your localhost.

 You can post an XML data in request body to your service URL and see if it responses fine.